-These income limits became effective as of April, 2017.
+These income limits became effective as of April, 2019.
 The limits change annually and the limits that are in effect at the time that funding becomes available is likely to be different than the limits shown above.
 Any household that makes less than or equal to the amount shown in "Low Income" category line for the corresponding household size is considered lower income ("lower income" is an informal term used to capture all three of the categories shown).
-For example, a 4-person with annual income of \$78,150 or less, is considered lower income.
+For example, a 4-person with annual income of \$81,100 or less is considered lower income, a term that encapsulates the three income categories above.

 NOTE: Agencies with current CDBG funding should note the above limits, which are in effect presently.
-If having not done so, agencies should incorporate these limits into informational materials, and intake, eligibility or self-declaration forms.
+Agencies should incorporate these limits into informational materials, and intake, eligibility or self-declaration forms.